Dual Wielder 5e

 • Sky Blue is an amazing option.
 If you do not take this option your character would not be optimized

-Fighter: Good option for Two-Weapon Fighting builds, but seeing as that build is optimal, the ceiling for this feat is quite low.
+Fighter: Good option for Two-Weapon Fighting builds, but seeing as that build is suboptimal, the ceiling for this feat is quite low.
+Most of the fighters that are interested in the Dual Wielder feat will be DEX-based fighters, as they can't enhance their strikes with Great Weapon Master and they aren't tanky enough for Sentinel.

 Mike Bernier